devangirathod/devangirathod/README.md

 ### Hi there 👋

+I'm Devangi (she/her)
-I'm currently a student at Columbia University
+I'm an MPA Finance student at Columbia University
+I'm looking to collaborate to learn Python
+Fund fact: I can be your dog sitter

 <!--
 **devangirathod/devangirathod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.